 You can find the Costco maple syrup in the aisle with the pancake mix, jams and nut butters.

 The maple syrup from Costco by Kirkland Signature is quite delicious!
 It has a slight hint of molasses flavor and hints of vanilla and caramel.
 The syrup is not overly woody tasting and tastes like genuine pure maple syrup.
 It’s super smooth with a bold maple flavor..

 This Costco maple syrup tastes pretty much the same to me as the high quality, glass bottle maple syrup you would buy at a specialty Canadian gift shop.

 I think this is probably one of the cheapest, higher quality maple syrups you can find.
-I paid $13.99 for this 1 L bottle of maple syrup and it will last my husband and I probably a year in the fridge once opened.
+I paid $15.99 for this one liter bottle of maple syrup and it will last my husband and I probably a year in the fridge.
 Pancake syrup is definitely significantly cheaper but is also highly processed.
-I think a lot of people may think “I’ll never use that much maple syrup” when they see this at Costco but if you end up buying small amounts throughout the year for pure maple syrup at the local grocery store you’ll mostly likely end up paying more.

-I enjoyed the taste of this maple syrup and feel like it is very reasonably priced.
-Although the size is intimidating there are many uses for maple syrup and it lasts in the fridge once opened.
-Individuals who have diabetes or are watching their sugar intake should consume this product in moderation.
-I won’t be running out of maple syrup anytime soon but would repurchase this when I am out.
+I enjoy the taste of this maple syrup and feel like it is a very reasonable price.
+Although the size is intimidating there are many uses for maple syrup and it lasts in the fridge once open.
+Individuals who have diabetes or are watching their sugar intake should consume this in moderation.
+I don’t think I’ll be be running out of maple syrup anytime soon but will repurchase this when I am out.